 We don’t leave the room often.
 Because of this, we do LOTS of brain breaks… lots of lots of stretches, wiggles, and so much more.
 Five year olds still need to move.

 We have recess with just my class and in a separate area than other Kinder rooms.
 Since we have 6 kindergarten classes, we have 6 recess spots.
 My students will less than thrilled that they couldn’t play on the playground on the first day, because it wasn’t our turn.
 Since we have 5 other recess locations, we have to get creative with our recess.
-I have ideas with this… stay tuned.
+I have ideas with this… you can read about that here.

 We eat lunch in the room.
 This isn’t bad at all.
 I like eating with my students.
 Of course this means you miss a bathroom break and a chance to do a few things to prep for class… but it is something we are doing for right now.
 I am going to choose to look at it from a positive side.